 Redbubble is a great platform for beginning artists who are tight on cash.
 You don't need any money, and you can even use free art programs.
-There are many programs out there where you can create art that is good enough to be produced on Redbubble.
+While you don't have to market yourself, I'd recommend uploading to Pinterest and other social media.
+In any case - there are many programs out there where you can create art that is good enough to be produced on Redbubble.

 Redbubble will let you upload small pieces so that you can just sell stickers or other tiny items.
 That means that if you draw by hand, you don't need to worry about getting a high quality art scan in order to sell your art.
 Instead, you can rely on normal scans and photos, with touch-ups on free art programs.
 This makes uploading art accessible to everyone.

 Not all Print on Demand suppliers are like this.
 Some, like TeePublic will require artwork to be at least 5,000 pixels in order to enable all art options.
 This means that you need to upscale your art, or draw really large, which can take resources.
 It can also make your software lag if you're working digitally.
 By hand, it means you'll need a really good scanner or camera to translate it to digital sales.